-|ONLINE COINS CATALOGUE|
+|ONLINE COINS CATALOG|

-How match money my coin worth?
+How match money my coin worth

 One of the first thoughts of a person to whom accidentally got a coin - what is the price of this coin and is it possible to get money for it?
 Maybe you can.
 But in order to find out, you have to work a little.

 Suppose that this coin is now known, you need to know what the price of this coin is.
 There are coin catalogs, both paper and electronically translated, but prices in them almost always do not correspond to reality.
 This is understandable - the price of a coin depend on many factors, so also the catalogs were published some time ago (and sometimes very long ago) and the prices most likely changed significantly.
 So, numismatic catalogs serve more to identify coins, and not to determine their value.

 The easiest way to evaluate a regular (not super-expensive) coin is by comparing prices at online auctions, such as Ebay.

 At online auctions there are two options for placing goods on sale - "buy now" and classic auction.
 The second sale option may not be much different from the first, if the seller puts the initial price close to the desired sale price.
 Therefore, if somebody can to sell a coin at a certain price, this does not mean that at this price someone will buy it.
 In practice, the more or less real value of the coin can be determined by subtracting about 20% of the minimum fixed price found (or the price if there are no bets).

 It may turn out that the coin is sold with a start from a low price (perhaps even from $1, if it is obviously in demand) - in this case, the result of the sale will show the real value of the coin.
 You just need to wait for the end of the auction.